-- o unwelcome sex-based conduct, that - o based on the totality of the circumstances, - o is subjectively and objectively offensive, and - o is so severe or pervasive, - that it limits or denies a person's ability to participate in or benefit from the Cedar Crest College's education program or activity
+- unwelcome sex-based conduct, that - o based on the totality of the circumstances, - \circ $\;$ is subjectively and objectively offensive, and - is so severe or pervasive, - that it limits or denies a person's ability to participate in or benefit from the Cedar Crest College's education program or activity will not result in the imposition of discipline under Cedar Crest College Policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternative Resolution, and/or other Informal Resolution mechanisms.

 Cedar Crest College reserves the right to address offensive conduct and/or harassment that (1) does not rise to the level of creating a hostile environment, or (2) that is of a generic nature and not based on a protected characteristic.
-Addressing such conduct will not result in the imposition of discipline under Cedar Crest College Policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternative Resolution, and/or other Informal Resolution mechanisms.
+Addressing such conduct